Skip to main content

 2

-Tell me about a feature you owned end-to-end — design through deployment.
-What were the trade-offs?
+Tell me about a feature you owned end-to-end — spec through deploy.
+What trade-offs did you make and what did you consciously reject?

 What to listen for